kvaishak/my_garden/_notes/Testing the linking and consequent updation.md

 [[5 Hindrance to Mastery by Shi Heng]]

-Haha this is actually a really great way of figuring out how to develop your
+Haha this is actually a really great way of figuring out how to develop your own stuffs right.